S.Africa, Nigeria beef up security after xenophobic attacks

 The centre of Johannesburg and the impoverished suburb of Alexandra were calm as police stepped up patrols following two days of looting, AFP reporters saw.

-Shops cautiously began to open again, as some residents sifted around in wrecked stores, looking for food.
+Shops cautiously began to open again, as some residents sifted around in wrecked stores, rummaging for food and anything usable.

 Amid mounting concern for relations between South Africa and its neighbours and Nigeria -- the continent's most populous market -- President Cyril Ramaphosa reiterated his condemnation of the violence.